Sjerek/WarriorPoets/support.md

 "Sjerek" is a very unique name for me (and quite unique on the internet !), so I really do not want to lose this account on GitHub.

-By updating this MD file, I hope that I have proved that my account is valid.
+I have updated Sjerek/WarriorPoets/support.md with a copy of this email, which hopefully will help prove my identity.

 RichA. (aka Sjerek)